Thursday, July 24, 2025

 The past ain't through with us yet

 This is one of the best movies ever.
 An ensemble piece directed by Paul Thomas Anderson.
-It follows different people for three days.
-Terminally ill, lovesick, self-absorbed, or just plain sad.
+It follows different - terminally ill, lovesick, self-absorbed, or just plain sad - people for three days.
 Still, the film gives a lot of joy, laughter and pleasure.
 Many actors give the best performances of their lives in Magnolia.
 Take Tom Cruise for instance.

 Wednesday, June 04, 2025